-The method is very simple and you can use without any hassles.
-Needless to say that your motherboard should support USB Boot feature to make use of the bootable USB drive.
-And if your PC doesn’t support booting from USB, you can still install Windows from USB by following our how to install Windows 7/8 from USB drive even if your PC doesn’t support USB boot feature.
+The method is straightforward, and you can use it without any hassles.
+Needless to say that your motherboard should support the USB Boot feature to make use of the bootable USB drive.
+And if your PC doesn’t support booting from USB, you can still install Windows from USB by following our how-to install Windows 7/8 from a USB drive even if your PC doesn’t support the USB boot feature.

 - USB Flash Drive (Minimum 4GB)

-Follow the below steps to create bootable Windows 7/Windows 8 USB drive using which you can install Windows 7 or Windows 8 easily.
+Follow the below steps to create bootable Windows 10/Windows 7 USB drive using which you can install Windows 10/8/7 easily.

-Step 1: Plug-in your USB flash drive to USB port and move all the contents from USB drive to a safe location on your system.
+Step 1: Plug-in your USB flash drive to the USB port and move all the contents from the USB drive to a safe location on your system.

 Step 2: Open Command Prompt with admin rights.
 Use any of the below methods to open Command Prompt with admin rights.